 Tips: Continue to one of my favorite places in the city: Baños del Almirante

 Walk towards the Baños del Almirante (“Admiral’s Baths”): reopened in 2014.
 Interestingly enough, the building was used as a public lavatory until 1959, when it closed its doors after 6 centuries of use.
 It was built in the Christian period and maintains the structure of the Arab bath houses.

-To finish this tour and if you are looking for a place to have lunch near the Admiral’s Baths, you will find one of the ten most beautiful restaurants in Spain, whose architecture will not leave you indifferent.
+To finish this tour and if you are looking for a place to have lunch near the Admiral’s Baths, you will find one of the best restaurants in Valencia, whose architecture will not leave you indifferent.
 Inside you will find part of the Arab wall of the city built in the 11th century, which was never completely demolished.
 The restaurant is called “Sucede”.

-If you want more information you can read other related articles or contact me in email@example.com
+If you want more information you can read other related articles in our BLOG